laurapascoe/Skelesketch/Skelesketch_Info.md

-# Skelesketch
-A Microglia Morphological Analysis Pipeline
+# Skelesketch: A Microglia Morphological Analysis Pipeline
 Contact Information: laura.pascoe@vai.org | PI: Qiang Zhu | Working Institute: Van Andel Institute

 This is a prototype ImageJ macro for microglia identification and categorization; we are very open to feedback!
 More work and testing will be done in the coming months, so any comments and questions are appreciated!